 So I’m going to try to put some lose definition and understanding around the who’s who when it comes to music production.

 Production is basically the entire process that you go through when creating a song and getting it recorded.
-So it includes pre-production activities, such as the writing, arranging, and rehearsals, then you have the actual production activities, i.e. recording the song, and lastly the post-production activities, such as mastering.
+So it includes pre-production activities, such as the writing, arranging, and rehearsals, then you have the actual production activities, i.e. recording the song, and lastly the post-production activities, such as mixing and mastering.